Parkgate Circle

 South of Chatsworth, Derbyshire OS Map Ref SK281685

-Parkgate Circle stone
+Parkgate Stone Circle

-Parkgate is a typical Derbyshire Bronze Age stone circle, consisting of small stones set within a low earth and stone bank.
-Because of their small size and the fact that the site is overgrown with tall clumps of grass, it is difficult to guess the exact number of stones - it is thought that there are between 10 and 14 with only one standing above a metre in height and the circle has a diameter of around 13 metres.
-Within the circle is the remains of a cairn, and outside the circle are what may be outliers or or part of an avenue - it is reported that there are three stones in a line to the northeast and a further two to the south of the circle.
+The circle has a diameter of around 13 metres with the bank extending another 2 metres beyond while within the circle are the remains of a cairn, outside the circle are what may be outliers or part of an avenue - it is reported that there are two or three stones in a line to the northwest and a further two to the south of the circle.

-A word of warning when visiting this site - although it is close to Chatsworth house, do not be tempted to drive down the track that leads east from Beely Lodge over Beely hilltop - it is barley suited for vehicles.
+A word of warning when visiting this site - although it is close to Chatsworth house, do not be tempted to drive down the track that leads east from Beeley Lodge over Beeley hilltop - it is barley suited for vehicles.
 Approach from the east instead and park beside Hell Bank plantation and walk the rest of the way.
 Partway down the track is a gate that leads onto the moor.
 Follow the pathway for around 400-500 metres and somewhere off to the right you should see the circle.

 360 Degree Panorama

-Back to Map | Home | Full Glossary | Links | Email: chriscollyer@stone-circles.org.uk
+| Home | Full Glossary | Links | Email: chriscollyer@stone-circles.org.uk